Calibrating Generative Models to Distributional Constraints: Calibrating Continuous-time Diffusion Models

-In this section, we provide details for our experiments calibrating mixture proportions in a product of GMMs (\Cref{sec:synthetic-exp}).
+In this section, we provide details on how CGM can be applied to calibrate continuous-time diffusion models.
 First, in \Cref{app:subsec:neural-sde} we give background on continuous-time diffusion models, including how we sample from $p_{\theta}$ and compute densities $p_{\theta} / p$ with respect to a dominating measure $p$.
 This enables us to employ CGM-relax and CGM-reward for calibrating a pre-trained diffusion model.
-In \Cref{app:subsec:initialize-nsde}, we describe how the base diffusion model can be initialized to generate exact samples from a GMM or product of GMMs.
-Lastly, in \Cref{app:subsec:synthetic-experiments-details} we provide details regarding our implementation of the CGM calibration algorithm, including optimizer, neural network architecture, and hyperparameters.
+In \Cref{app:subsec:solution-diffusion}, we discuss the setting where the calibration function depends only on the terminal time of the diffusion process.
+In this case, the solution to the maximum entropy problem is a diffusion process, and we provide a mathematical characterization of its drift.
+Finally, in \Cref{app:subsec:initialize-nsde} we describe how the base diffusion model can be initialized to produce exact samples from a GMM or product of GMMs.
+This allows us to initialize the base model exactly in our synthetic experiments.